 Additional to our example for customer journey representation, take a look at our analogy, which clearly explains how attentive the approaches are to the customer journey.

-The third element that separates multichannel from omnichannel is the intention of building contact with the customer, i.e. whether the company seeks to purely maximise reach or incorporate the servicing of your customers.
+The third element that separates multichannel from omnichannel is the intention of building contact with a lead or customer, i.e. whether the company seeks to purely maximise reach or incorporate an element of maintenance.
 In other words, what is the rooted purpose of establishing contact with the audience on more channels than one?

 Multichannel marketing companies build contact in order to boost their exposure.
 With different audiences residing on different channels and platforms, the number of channels incorporated into the marketing effort supports the intention of reaching new audiences and exposing the brand to new segments.